 Double Edge facilities include three indoor performance and training spaces, production facilities (wood and metal shops), offices, a public archive, gallery, music room, kitchen, and eight outdoor performance areas, as well as an animal barn, vegetable gardens, and hoop house.
-Double Edge has two additional properties: a house in the center of town for resident and emerging artists; and a design house, with design offices, painting and puppetry studios, costume shop, and storage for sets, costumes, and props.
-There is also a guest artist studio for retreat and development, private guest artist housing, a space gifted to Ohketeau (meaning 'to plant, to grow' in the Nipmuc language), an autonomous Center for Indigenous Culture, in addition to a guest artist/ Ohketeau kitchen.
-Our future sustainability and environmental justice vision includes further housing, expanding our renewable energy, our capacity for farming, and completing a solar farm with accompanying apiary.
+Double Edge has four additional properties: a house in the center of town which includes a guest artist studio and private housing for retreat and development; a design house; a building lot which houses a solar farm and apiary; and a new 15-acre lot which currently houses a newly built storage facility and has a 5-acre clearing on top of Ashfield Mountain.
+A space was gifted to Ohketeau (meaning 'to plant, to grow' in the Nipmuc language), an autonomous Center for Indigenous Culture.
+We are currently envisioning a Village for Art Justice and Living Culture, created with our partner organizations and built on some of our additional properties, that will focus on providing artistic sanctuary for restoration, justice and creativity for people of the global majority.
+Our future sustainability and environmental justice vision also includes expanding our renewable energy and our capacity for farming.

-Residency
+Residency and Presenting

-Our residency program, including seven ongoing collaborations, has engaged established guest artists and cultural practitioners from a wide range of backgrounds, social conditionings and from around the world.
+Our residency program has engaged established guest artists and cultural practitioners from a wide range of backgrounds, social conditionings, and from around the world.
 Often, they have not had a previous rural experience, or a residency opportunity, or simply a quiet space to think and work.
-Residency projects have ranged from design to dramaturgy, from retreat to writing, from performance creation to training, and participation in DE's Conversa-tions series.
-Adjunct to residency is DE's individualized Mentorship for artists, both online and in person, in acting and directing, creation and producing.
+Residency projects have ranged from design to dramaturgy, from retreat to writing, from performance creation to training, and participation in DE's Conversations series.
+Adjunct to residency is DE's individualized Mentorship for artists, both online and in person, including the 3-year Art and Survival Fellowship.